Safety and Wellness

 Most of the time you will get better in about a week, but it's important to let your parents know if you have trouble breathing, your muscles really hurt, you feel confused, or if you start feeling worse at any time.
 These could be signs that you need to see your doctor again.

-And next time, get the flu vaccine so that you're less likely to get the flu!
+From now on, be sure to get the flu vaccine every year so that you're less likely to get the flu!

 Reviewed by: Elana Pearl Ben-Joseph, MD